 Vinland. (n.d.).
 Retrieved October 14th, 2018, from http://www.yourdictionary.com/vinland

-An unidentified coastal region of northeast North America visited by Norse voyagers as early as c.
+A coastal region of northeast North America visited by Norse voyagers as early as c.
 1000.
-The region, variously located from Labrador to New Jersey, was named for the grapes growing plentifully in the area.
+Probably located somewhere between Newfoundland and Rhode Island, Vinland was named for the grapes growing plentifully in the area.

 When the Norsemen came to Greenland they found various remains indicating, as the old sagas say, that there had been people of a similar kind as those they met with in Vinland, in America, whom they called Skraeling (the meaning of the word is uncertain, it means possibly weak people); but the sagas do not report that they actually met the natives then.

 In 1002 he came to Greenland, married Gudrid, widow of Red Eric's son Thorstein, and put himself at the head of a great expedition now undertaken from Ericsfiord for the further exploration and settlement of the western Vinland (south Nova Scotia?) lately discovered by Leif Ericsson.

 Next spring nine of the party, headed by the chief malcontent Thorhall, Red Eric's huntsman, sailed off northward, intending to come to Vinland by rounding Keelness and thence working round west (and south).

 Here they found the "self-sown" wheatfields and vines of Leif's Vinland, and here accordingly they settled and built their huts above the lake (1004-1005).

 Internal dissensions now broke out, mainly about the women of the colony, and in the next summer (1006) the entire project of Vinland settlement was abandoned and the fleet sailed to Markland.